pheonixo/find_bar/README.md

   3 Nov 23.
 Altered code to fix popup.
 Went from TOP_MOST to POPUP had altered event behavior, which found workaround.
 Could not figure workarounds on gtk tags multiline display, nor scroll abilities to a selection.

+  13 Nov 23.
+Changes made to expand base code.
+Initial design now approaching an almost seperated library of PhxInterfaces and PhxObjects.
+A few added features included in design based on not yet released second interface.
+The POPUP use is nearing use as treeviews.
+Still working on 'marks/tags'.